Director Gries cohosts the 8th US-China Diplomatic Dialogue

 on “Globalization and Psychology” in Current Opinion in Psychology 8 (2016): 44-48.

 (for current OU students; applications due every April)

 (for Oklahoma high school seniors to attend OU)

 The Institute for US-China Issues at the University of Oklahoma was established in 2006 with the generous financial support of Harold J. & Ruth Newman, who endowed a chair for its first director, Peter Gries.

 The Institute engages in and supports research and outreach activities that seek to better understand and improve US-China relations.
 The focus is on the deeper structure of the bilateral relationship: its dynamics of security and insecurity, perception and misperception, identity and power.
-The Institute conducts academic research that has policy relevant implications, seeking to impact on the broader national debate on US China policy.
-The Institute also seeks to promote China studies in the state of Oklahoma, including providing student scholarships to study in China and faculty grants.
-Its two signature programs are the Newman Prize for Chinese Literature, and the US-China Diplomatic Dialogue.
+The Institute conducts academic research that has policy relevant implications, seeking to impact the broader national debate on US China policy.
+It also seeks to promote China studies in the state of Oklahoma, including providing student scholarships to study in China and faculty grants.
+The Institute’s two signature programs are the Newman Prize for Chinese Literature, and the US-China Diplomatic Dialogue.